 Your customers don't just interact through one channel.
 They browse your website, respond to emails, attend webinars, and talk to multiple team members.
 Without aggregation capabilities, you're selling and serving based on incomplete information.

-Sales forecasting, pipeline analysis, service metrics—these aren't optional features for growth-focused businesses.
+Sales forecasting, pipeline analysis, and service metrics aren't optional features for growth-focused businesses.
 Basic CRMs require extensive customization or third-party tools to meet reporting requirements that Salesforce addresses natively.

 Onboarding an enterprise customer isn't the same as processing a quick online sale.
 Complex B2B sales cycles, multi-touch customer journeys, and sophisticated service processes all have specific steps, required documentation, and approval gates.
 Building these workflows from scratch in a basic CRM is expensive and fragile.